A PhD in Economics is an essential qualification for an academic career – and it is also invaluable for any professional research-oriented economist.

 - Your CV

 - A research proposal that provides a clear statement of the hypotheses you wish to test, the research methods you will use to test them, and presents a time line for the research.
 You should briefly discuss how your research will extend the existing literature.
+The proposal should not exceed 5-10 pages.

 What topic areas are suitable for PhD research?